Call for Makers World Maker Faire New York 2014

 Entry Form Photo InformationWhen applying, you are required to provide a project (or presentation) photo and a bio photo.
 Please have these ready before you start your application.

-Volunteer / Maker Corps at Maker Faire Training: For information about making an invaluable contribution at Maker Faire, please stay-tuned for our Maker Corps at Maker Faire training program.
-Link and information coming soon.
+Volunteer / Maker Faire Traveler: For information about making an invaluable contribution at Maker Faire, please check back to sign up for our Maker Faire Traveler Program.
+Link and information coming this summer.

 What Happens NextImmediately following your submission, you will receive and email confirming that we have your application.
 If you don’t receive this email, let us know: [email protected].
 Acceptances are sent via email approximately 2 months before the show.
 Once accepted, begin to plan for your participation.
 We will send regular Maker Newsletter updates and your Maker Agreement in advance of the event.